ibm-cloud-docs/hs-crypto/index.md

 #### Importing your own keys
 {: #import-keys-dashboard}

-You can enable the security benefits of Bring Your Own Key (BYOK) by bringing your existing keys to the service.
+You can bring your existing keys to the service, so that you can still use the same encryption keys to protect your applications or data.

 Complete the following steps to add an existing key.